 The Player’s Tribune has published a series of first person life stories of footballers competing in the 2018 World Cup in Russia.
 One of the more compelling is that of ROMELU LUKAKU, the outstanding Belgian striker.
 Something he says struck a chord, reminiscent of the Canadian media’s attitude towards world class sprinter Ben Johnson in the 1980s.
 When things were going well for him, we read articles calling him Ben Johnson, the Canadian champion.
 After he had been incriminated with steroids, they called him Ben Johnson, the immigrant from Jamaica.

-(July 11) – The world has been saved from an England-France Brexit final at the 2018 World Cup and the tsunami of British chauvinism unashamedly embraced by the Canadian media.
+(July 11, revised July 19) – The world has been saved from an England-France Brexit final at the 2018 World Cup, renditions of “Three Lions” and “Rule Britannia” in the stadiums, and the tsunami of British chauvinism unashamedly embraced by the Canadian media.

 BY TONY SEED

 England humiliated “little Panama” 6-1 on Sunday in Nizhny Novgorod.
 One newspaper (the Herald Sun) called its team a “fraud.”
 The TV broadcasters and the four members of the TSN “World Cup Panel” – all British, two from Yorkshire – oohed and awed over the superior English performance.
 The London Guardian unashamedly rejoiced: “Panama hammered by England in World Cup walkover.”
 The Independent screamed that the great power “can go all the way” and win the World Cup.
 A Guardian photo spread selectively featured four shots of Panama players “manhandling” and “bear hugging” the innocent and virtuous Englishmen, the so-called inventors of the game.
 This from a country where UK Sport was forced to conduct in 2017 a “root and branch review” of its policies following reports of a culture of fear in organisations as diverse as British Cycling, British Swimming, British Bobsleigh and British Gymnastics.
 This hubris and the whole concept of “hammering” and a “rout” by a great power over a small nation completely negates the modern spirit of friendship, respect and appreciation of all peoples and their right to be.
 It is British über alles of the imperialist era.Continue reading →

 Mexico defeated defending World Cup champion Germany 1-0 on June 17th, producing the best win of the opening round.
 Mexico was ranked 15th in the world by FIFA and had never before defeated Germany in an official match.
 Germany topped the list entering the tournament.
 Mexico’s counterattacking and pace was first-class and they should have scored more.
 Continue reading →